dlt-hub/dlt/docs/website/docs/general-usage/schema.md

 ## Export and import schema files

-Please follow the [how to adjust a schema guide](../walkthroughs/adjust-a-schema.md) to export and import `yaml` schema files in your pipeline.
+Please follow the guide on [how to adjust a schema](../walkthroughs/adjust-a-schema.md) to export and import `yaml` schema files in your pipeline.

 ## Attaching schemas to sources